BiaPyX/BiaPy-doc/source/tutorials/instance_seg/cartocell.rst

     Graphical abstract of `CartoCell (2023) <https://doi.org/10.1016/j.crmeth.2023.100597>`__.

-The target of the workflow are **3D epithelial cysts** acquired with confocal microscopy, whose segmented cells need to be in direct contact to study their packaging and organization.
+This workflow targets **3D epithelial cysts** acquired with confocal microscopy.
+The segmented cells need to be in direct contact to study their packaging and organization.

 .. list-table::
   :align: center